 There are narrative arcs that draw kids in, pictures to help them see the story, and, oftentimes, some sort of lesson to be learned.
 It used to be that little girl books covered tea parties and dress up, princesses and knights in shining armor, while little boy books covered trucks and trains, superheroes and action.
 Now, however, children's books are increasingly moving towards more inclusive, less divisive themes and characterizations.
 There are even books that teach intersectional feminism to kids, which is an important topic to cover.
 But, as important as it is, concepts like intersectional feminism can sometimes be tricky to teach little ones, whose worlds revolve so heavily around what they can see with their own two eyes and what directly affects them personally.

 The Feminist Legacy of the Baby-Sitters Club.
 Not long ago, I found a homemade flyer inside my mailbox.

 “Got a kid?”
 It read.
 “Need a break?
 Available on weekends and during school vacation.
 So call me maybe!”
 8 Middle Grade Books with LGBTQ Characters.
 Hello and welcome to the second installment of Ask Your Friendly Neighbourhood Lesbrarian!

 She was wiggling and squirming, picking things out of places I would rather not mention.
-A little frustrated—like, hello, little toddler, don't you see me totally killing this parenting thing right now? —I let her have it, "Satya, if you don't want to listen to mama, I can just stop reading. " She sat back down.
-The kid loves story time.
-19 Children's Books That Help Kids Understand Feminism.
+A little frustrated—like, hello, little toddler, don't you see me totally killing this parenting thing right now? —I let her have it, "Satya, if you don't want to listen to mama, I can just stop reading. " 19 Children's Books That Help Kids Understand Feminism.
 Teaching your children about the world around them is no easy feat.

 For all their immeasurable delight, children’s books also have a serious cultural responsibility — they capture young minds and plant in them the seeds that blossom into beliefs about what is socially acceptable, what is right and wrong, and what is possible.